nuket/google-sheets-geocoding-macro/README.md

 # google-sheets-geocoding-macro

+!(How It Works)[google-sheets-geocode-macro.gif]

-Geocode from addresses to latitude / longitude, and vice versa.
+Geocode from addresses to latitude / longitude, and vice versa using Google Sheets.